SirVeggie/Tsoha/documentation/User story.md

 User can view their own user info page

+User can view other users' less detailed user info pages

 User can create a new script

 User can modify only their own created scripts